 NFHS & NCAA Lacrosse Stick Rules

-- Refs hold your stick perpendicular to the ground and slowly turn it 90 degrees forward to see if the ball falls out.
+- Refs, hold your stick perpendicular to the ground and slowly turn it 90 degrees forward to see if the ball falls out.
 Refs repeat the same test in the opposite direction, but horizontally.
 If the ball doesn’t fall out, your lacrosse pocket is illegal.
 Illegal pockets need updated lacrosse stringing.

 - Your lacrosse pocket shouldn’t be deeper than one lacrosse ball.
 Any gap between your lacrosse head and the ball makes the pocket illegal.
 This is called the “daylight test” because you can’t see daylight above the ball if the pocket is legal.